quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part60_Dyna_Integrated.md

 :p How is the planning process implemented in Dyna-Q?
 ??x
-The planning process in Dyna-Q implements \(n\) iterations of the Q-planning algorithm (Steps 1-3).
+The planning process in Dyna-Q implements $n$ iterations of the Q-planning algorithm (Steps 1-3).
 Each iteration involves selecting a random previously observed state and action, generating simulated experiences from the model, and updating the Q-value as if it were a real experience. x??

 ---